SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ### Understanding the CMS Structure

-OPF requires three CMS elements to work properly: Content Pages, Content Slots, and Page-Slot Relations.
-If you are not using the Spartacus Sample Data Extension, you can add these elements manually step by step, and the following sections show you exactly how to do this.
+OPF requires three CMS elements to work properly: content pages, content slots, and page-slot relations.
+If you are not using the Spartacus Sample Data Extension, you can add these elements manually step-by-step.
+The following sections show you how to do this.

-Content Pages define the checkout pages users navigate to, Content Slots are areas where components are placed within pages, and Page-Slot Relations connect pages to slots and define the layout structure.
+Content pages define the checkout pages users navigate to, content slots are areas where components are placed within pages, and page-slot relations connect pages to slots and define the layout structure.
 Each script is prepended with the following variables:

 ```text
 $contentCatalog=electronics-spaContentCatalog